ABOUT AMS

 Professor

-AOYAGI, Toshio, D.Sc.(Kyoto Univ.), Theory of Neural Networks,
+AOYAGI, Toshio, Ph.D.(Kyoto Univ.), Theory of Neural Networks,

 Nonlinear Dynamics, Nonequilibrium Statistical Physics